 If you have decided to enter the world of fretless bass or you just want to upgrade your fretless bass to a new one, you’re faced with plenty of products coming from different manufacturers at different price ranges.

-To help you make your choice, I've created a list of four highly-capable fretless bass guitars.
+To help you make your choice, I'll go through some highly-capable fretless basses.

 Here are my picks for the best fretless bass guitars that are liked by most bassists.
 I made sure to include products from various price ranges, so amateurs and professionals alike can find a suitable option for themselves.